mhenke/cfwheels-training/05-authentication.md

 ### Securing Our Application

-It looks like we can login, but we don’t have a security check.
+It looks like we can login, but we don't have a security check.

-We're just going to use one layer of security for the appa person who is logged in has access to all the commands and pages, while a person who isn’t logged in can only post comments, view articles, and try to login.
+We're going to use one layer of security, the person who is logged in has access to all the commands and pages, while a person who isn't logged in can only post comments, view articles, and try to login.

 Open the '/controllers/Controller.cfc' and add this code between the 'cfcomponent' instructions: